 Week after week since 1915, the Rotary Club of Tulsa has provided outstanding weekly programs of interest and entertainment.
 Nationally recognized speakers, politicians, authors, educators, entertainers and business leaders have sought the podium before our audience of influential and successful community leaders.

-As the club approaches its centennial in 2015, a significant project of public art was a gift for the people of Tulsa.
+During its centennial in 2015, a significant project of public art was a gift for the people of Tulsa.
 Rotary Plaza features five bronze sculptures representing Tulsa’s volunteer spirit and the role Rotary has played in the development of Tulsa and support of Rotary projects around the world.
 Designed by noted artists Jay O’Meilia and David Nunneley, the sculptures are a gathering place for noontime workers and enjoyed by tourists who visit our beautiful city.